-The Northeast Pacific hosts an impressive diversity of native cetaceans (whales and dolphins), from little harbor porpoises to titanic blue whales.
-The celebrity is the gray whale, which migrates between Baja California and Alaska every year; the grays often pass close to shore on their 10,000-mile (round-trip) odyssey.
-Spring and fall are the main seasons for gray-whale watching, although some grays spend the summer off Oregon and Washington.
+Nothing is quite as awe-inspiring as seeing a whale in the wild.
+Luckily for those living in the United States, some of the best whale watching locations in the world are situated along the West Coast.
+The Northeastern Pacific Ocean hosts an impressive diversity of whales and dolphins, from little harbor porpoises to titanic blue whales.
+The celebrity is the gray whale, which migrates between Baja California and Alaska every year; the grays often pass close to shore on their 10,000-mile odyssey.
+Humpbacks, blues, orcas, and other whales are also commonly seen.

-Set at the foot of San Diego’s Point Loma Peninsula, this park–the site of the first European landfall on the West Coast— makes a premier site for witnessing the southbound migration of gray whales in winter.
+Set at the foot of San Diego’s Point Loma Peninsula, Cabrillo National Monument— the site of the first European landfall on the West Coast— makes a premier site for witnessing the southbound migration of gray whales in winter.
 The Whale Overlook and Old Point Loma Lighthouse are especially fruitful viewpoints.

-Point Lobos, just south of the marine bonanza that is Monterey Bay (and within easy reach of California RV parks), is among the West Coast’s most productive–and outright gorgeous–whale-watching perches.
+Point Lobos is just south of the marine bonanza that is Monterey Bay and is within easy reach of many California RV parks.
+This state reserve is among the West Coast’s most productive and outright gorgeous whale-watching perches.
 Scout for migrating grays in spring and autumn, and, in summer, humpbacks and blues drawn to baitfish and plankton schools.

 Looming better than 800 feet above wild Pacific surf, Cape Perpetua is the loftiest headland accessible by vehicle on the immediate Oregon coast.
-When it’s clear, you can see nearly 40 miles offshore and up and down some 70 miles of rugged shoreline: an epic viewshed to glimpse spring-through-fall gray whales (and the odd springtime orca).
+When it’s clear, you can see nearly 40 miles offshore and up and down some 70 miles of rugged shoreline.

 This historic park on San Juan Island’s western coast is one of the globe’s best places for viewing orcas from land.
 It’s not uncommon to see these fleet, acrobatic hunters within a few dozen feet of the shore.